 The MA Creative and Cultural Entrepreneurship should be attractive if you either wish to develop a business arising from an existing creative practice or to understand how to create the infrastructure and environment for new creative businesses.

 Have you got a story to tell?
-A collection of poems that you can't wait to get down on paper?
+Or poems that you want to shape into a collection?
 This degree will help you develop your creative writing practice.
 You’ll experiment with a wide variety of forms to help you discover your preferred mode of writing.

 You might be a teacher who writes; a writer who works in education; a poet, a novelist or a short story writer.
 Whatever your background, this course will teach you more about the connections between creative writing and education.